Surrender appointment wait times are longer than usual

 - Your pet’s veterinary records.

-- Your pet's surrender fee, listed below.
+- The surrender fee listed below.
 The cost to care for and re-home pets can be hundreds of dollars for each animal.
-We ask for a surrender fee to help subsidize this cost.
-The fee is non-refundable and is not dependent on the outcome you choose for your pet after its evaluation.
+We request a surrender fee to help subsidize this cost.
+We understand not everyone is able to afford the requested fee.
+If you are unable to pay the fee, please know that your animal will not be turned away as a result.

 |Canine profile||$50 each, $85 for litters of two or more|